-To apply for the PPP, visit this link for a list of SBA-approved banks in your area.
+The original deadline to apply for a PPP loan was June 30, 2020, but a new law has extended that date to August 8, 2020.
+If the president signs that extension, to apply for the PPP, visit this link for a list of SBA-approved banks in your area.
 While many banks are overwhelmed, Guerrero says you should try to make every effort to speak with someone at the bank who is trained on SBA loan programs.
 Once you apply, you'll receive an email asking you for documentation.
 “Definitely don't wait to get everything perfect.
 What's most important is that you get your application in so that you're in the pipeline,” she says.
 “After that, you are going to have an ongoing conversation with your loan officer about any additional documentation that may be needed."

 For the EIDL — which is handled directly by the SBA — visit this link.
 The online portal is expected to reopen for non-agricultural businesses in the near future.

 5. What kind of financial records do I need to apply for these programs?
 How much should I apply for?